12.1 Learning and Improvement (Including Serious Case Reviews)

 - A child dies in custody, in police custody, on remand or following sentencing, in a Young Offender Institution, in a secure training centre or a secure children’s home or where the child was detained under the Mental Health Act 2005.

-Working Together 2015 does not prescribe any particular methodology to use in such continuous learning, except that whatever model is used it must be consistent with the following 5 principles:
+The NSCB does not work to any prescribed or particular methodology to use in such continuous learning, except that whatever model is used it must be consistent with the following 5 principles:

 - Recognises the complex circumstances in which professionals work together to safeguard children;